Senths02/portfolio/src/content/world-cup-moments.md

 ### Value for all

->The BBC has been on a mission to create a positive impact with digital experiences - this project demonstrated the ability for flexible media to do just that.
+The BBC has been on a mission to create a positive impact with digital experiences - this project demonstrated the ability for flexible media to do just that.

-The response from this project was overwhelmingly positive - from both audiences and BBC staff.
+>The response from this project was overwhelmingly positive - from both audiences and BBC staff.

-There have been several projects following this success, including 'Wing Watch' for Winter Watch bird feeder cameras, and Eurovision.
+There have been several projects following this success, including experiences for Winter Watch bird feeder cameras, and Eurovision.

->Flexible media has been transitioning fully from R&D to the product space, and there are plans to develop the features for use across the BBC estate, including iPlayer.
+Flexible media has been transitioning fully from R&D to the product space, and there are plans to develop the features for use across the BBC estate, including iPlayer.

 <br>

 ### Personal development

 >Personally, I found working on this project a joy.
-I'm proud to have been part of a team, that made a big impact.
+I'm proud to have been part of a team, that made such a big impact at the BBC.

-It was a great opportunity to learn more about the strategic elements that bring projects like this to life.
-And I was able to flex multiple design muscles, aswell as improve my coding skills.
+I was able to steer the UX, aswell as improve my coding skills.
+It was also a great opportunity to learn more about the strategic elements that bring projects like this to life.
 <br>

 </details>